SabaPangani/Shortly/readme.md

 You can use any JavaScript framework/library on the front-end such as React or Vue.
 You also have complete control over which packages you use to do things like make HTTP requests or style your project.

 <br><br>Users should be able to:
-- ew the optimal layout for the site depending on their device's screen size
+- view the optimal layout for the site depending on their device's screen size
-- orten any valid URL
+- shorten any valid URL
 - see a list of their shortened links, even after refreshing the browser
 - Copy the shortened link to their clipboard in a single click
-- Receive an error message when the form is submitted if:
-- The input field is empty
+- Receive an error message when the form is submitted if: The input field is empty
 -
 <br> <p>I do not have access to the Figma sketch so the design is not pixel perfect.</p>